Ashburn station (Washington Metro)

-Ashburn station is a Washington Metro station in Loudoun County, Virginia, United States, that serves as the Silver Line's western terminus.
-Originally planned to begin operation in 2018, the station opened on November 15, 2022.
+Ashburn station is a Washington Metro station in Loudoun County, Virginia, United States, that serves as the western terminus of the Silver Line.
+Originally planned to begin operation in 2016, the station opened on November 15, 2022.

 Ashburn station is located at the median of the Dulles Greenway (SR 267) east of Old Ryan Road (SR 772).
-It is the farthest station from the Washington city center.
+It is the farthest station from downtown Washington.
 The station has two pedestrian bridges leading to either side of the Dulles Greenway, with bus bays and kiss and ride lots on both sides, as well as 1,650 parking spaces on each side.
 There are bicycle racks for both sides of the highway and five bike lockers for the north entrance.